-Science and Technology: Their Nature and Interrelationships: Adapted, with permission, from Rodger W. Bybee, et al., Science and Technology Education for the Elementary Years: Frameworks for Curriculum and Instruction (Rawley, MA: The NETWORK, Inc., 1989).
+^{}Source: Bybee, Rodger W., et al. Science and Technology Education for the Elementary Years: Frameworks for Curriculum and Instruction.
+Rawley, MA: The NETWORK, Inc., 1989.
+Adapted with permission.

 The following general learning outcomes (GLOs) have been developed to define expectations related to the Nature of Science and Technology foundation area.
-(For a complete listing of the general and specific learning outcomes, see Appendix 11.)
+(For a complete listing of the general and specific learning outcomes, see Appendix 12.)